surifirstpin/AcuBI_Technical_Documents/Version.6/Job_Task_API.md

 -   Click on **Save** button to save the job.

-**NOTE :** In Source database either PostgreSQL or Vertica the destination database should be Vertica only then
+<b>NOTE : </b> In Source database either PostgreSQL or Vertica the destination database should be Vertica only then